 - Nominating institution or inductee agrees to prepare a short (3-5 min) biographical video on the nominee, which will be shown at the induction ceremony, posted on the Florida Inventors Hall of Fame website, and archived with the Smithsonian’s Lemelson Center for the Study of Invention and Innovation.

-For questions or assistance with the nomination process, contact Chloe Bear by email.
+For questions or assistance with the nomination process, contact Lauren Parker by email.